The Woman at the Well Who Changed a Town — Modern Paraphrase | fresh.bible

 She recognized something in him.
 Not just knowledge — authority.
 The kind that comes from God, not from having heard rumors.
 And instead of shutting down, she leaned into the conversation even further.

 "Our ancestors worshiped God on this mountain.
-But you Jews say is the only place to .
+But you Jews say Jerusalem is the only place to worship.
 Which is it?"

 It was a real question.
 Not a deflection — a genuine theological tension she'd grown up with.
 And Jesus answered in a way that cut straight through centuries of argument in a few sentences:

-"Believe me — the time is coming when it won't matter whether you on this mountain or in Jerusalem.
-You what you don't fully know.
-We what we know, because comes through the Jewish people.
+"Believe me — the time is coming when it won't matter whether you worship the Father on this mountain or in Jerusalem.
+You Samaritans worship what you don't fully know.
+We worship what we know, because Salvation comes through the Jewish people.

-But here's what's happening right now: the time has come when true worshipers will in spirit and in truth.
-Those are the kind of worshipers is looking for.
-God is spirit, and anyone who him must in spirit and truth."
+But here's what's happening right now: the time has come when true worshipers will worship the Father in spirit and in truth.
+Those are the kind of worshipers the Father is looking for.
+God is spirit, and anyone who worships him must worship in spirit and truth."

 Think about what he just said.
 He didn't pick a side.
 He didn't say "your mountain" or "our city."
 He said the entire framework was about to change. isn't about geography.
 It's not about the right building or the right denomination or the right tradition.
 It's about spirit and truth — an honest heart, connected to the living God, wherever you are.